ozgunozerk/state-shift/README.md

 <br/>
 <br/>

-### 3. Hiding the ugly and unreadable boilerplate code required for intermediate traits and structs:
+## 3. Hiding the ugly and unreadable boilerplate code required for intermediate traits and structs:

 <br/>

-- without this library, in order to ensure the type-safety, you have to write traits and unit structs (BAD):
+### without state-shift, in order to ensure the type-safety, you have to write traits and unit structs (BAD):
     ```rust
     mod sealed {
         pub trait Sealed {}